judovana/JavadocOfflineSearch/README.md

  * java -jar JavadocOfflineSearch.jar  -start-server & firefox
 to use firefox search plugin comaptible and/or commandline approach run:

-Is capable to index htmldocs and plaintexts.
+Is capable to index htmldocs, plaintexts and pdfs.
 Is capable to index/access archived (zip/jar) docs Uses lucene index and page-rank index.
 (Or mixture f both if you wish) page-rank is original google's algorithm.
 More pages is pointing to the target, more prefered it is.
 More times you click to any resource, more page-rank it gets too.
+If you wont to ignore pdfs and are using assembeld version, then you can put .pdf to list of ignored suffixes in your javadocOfflineSearch.properties

-Of course plain text files are very hardly to be sorted by page-rank (unless some htmls are pointing to those plain files)
+Of course plain text/pdfs files are very hardly to be sorted by page-rank (unless some htmls are pointing to those plain files)
 ```
 # Requirements
 ```
-Requires: tagsoup, lucene-core, lucene-analyzers-common, lucene-queries, lucene-queryparser, (appache)commons-cli
+Requires: tagsoup, lucene-core, lucene-analyzers-common, lucene-queries, lucene-queryparser, (appache)commons-cli If you wont to index also pdfs, you need also: (apache)pdfbox, appache-commons-logging-api, appache-commons-logging, (apache)fontbox
 ```
 # WARNING
 ```
 Never ever run this as public service.
 This is exposing all yor local files and content of archives when used online!
-Index what YOU need and run it when YOU need.
+Index what YOU need and run it when YOU need. security attribute in javadocOfflineSearch.properties checks if accesed resource was actually indexed, but still, at least dont run it as root.
 ```